nikoksr/simplog/README.md

 //  - Fatal
 //
-// Log messages support fmt.Printf style by default. log.Debug("%d should be equal to %d.", aNumber, anotherNumber)
+// Log messages support fmt.Printf style by default. l.Debug("%d should be equal to %d.", aNumber, anotherNumber)

 ```